Superior Hiking Trail Thru-Hike Journal

 A couple things I was reminded of this day: Always take the time to say Howdy because you might run into someone again.
 Always look for ways to help someone evey day, even strangers.

 With the early stop, I walked 19 miles in 42384 steps today.

 With a good porridge and cantalope breakfast in my stomache, Jeff dropped me at the trailhead at 8am.
-As it turns out, they live in Eden Prairie so I left about 5 pounds of extra food with them.
+As it turns out, they live in Eden Prairie so I left a couple pounds of extra food with them.
 When they get back to town, they'll get it to me.
 I had way too much food since I'm traveling faster now.

 The trail rose up to Fault Line Ridge which is only 1300 feet and from there it was downhill 8 miles to the Split Rock River.
 Along this stretch, I ran into Pilgrim again, taking a break on the trail.
 We chatted and hiked on together for a few miles.
 I gradually was pulling away so I let him know I was hoping to reach the last Gooseberry River campsite and would see him there if he went that far.
 I figured that was more polite than simply walking ahead - but I'm not sure about trail etiquette.

 The SHT on the Split Rock is hilarious.
 You walk up one side of the river for 1.5 miles, then cross this very, very shaky bridge, then walk down the other side for 1.5 miles.
 So, it takes about 3 miles to move less than 1/4 mile - but, Hey, it was a nice walk.